MSC Splendida Eastern Mediterranean Cruise, Part 1: Istanbul to Corfu Page: 1 2 3 4

 Date: June 10th to 19th, 2023

-Part two of my 2023 "European summer" was visiting my mom in Bulgaria after arriving from Slovakia.
-I flew into the Burgas airport Monday June 5th, where my mom was waiting along with one of her acquaintances, a Czech lady supplementing her retirement account by working as a taxi driver.
-I then spent few days relaxing at mom's apartment pool and the Lozenets beach.
+Part two of my 2023 European summer vacation which started in Slovakia involved visiting my mom in Bulgaria.
+I flew into the Burgas airport Monday June 5th.
+Mom was already there, waiting.
+With her was one of her new acquaintances, a Czech lady who has been living in Lozenets for over a decade, supplementing her retirement income by providing airport rides.
+I then spent few days resting at mom's apartment pool and the Lozenets beach, doing some reading and writing.
 I have more pictures from here in Part 3 from my return with Sandra.
-This is a really nice place to visit for a relaxing beach vacation.
+Lozenets is a really nice place to visit for a relaxing beach vacation!

 Our duplex room at the Royal Tophane Hotel.
 We also had very good kebabs in a nearby restaurant.